MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 There are some features not supported yet on the StreamingProblem class due to its streaming nature:
 - Problem.set_fixed_variables()
 - Problem.evaluate()

+## OnlineProblem
+OnlineProblem class creates a problem from the url of the blob storage where an optimization problem has been uploaded.
+It is essentially used to reusing already submitted problems.
+It has the same interface as the Problem class and does not support client side analysis eg: evaluate and set_fixed_variables.
+It allows you to download the problem from the blob storage as an instance of the Problem class to do any of the client side operations.